 Conclusion

-It’s always refreshing when you don’t need to use unknown and untrustworthy apps to do common tasks like screen recording.
-Hope this works out for you as well!
+It’s always refreshing when you don’t need to install unknown, untrustworthy apps to do common tasks like screen recording.
+Hope this works out for you too!